moimoi05/daylanhomoop/README.md

 📚 Vietnamese-English dictionary
 ❤️ This is my Java project at UET, including the following main functions:

-Translate English into Vietnamese
+Translate English into Vietnamese.

-Like/Dislike the word to add/remove it from the list of favorite words
+Add/Remove words from the list of favorite words.

+An interesting Letter Arrangement Game.

 ❤️ And some extended functions:

 Supports suggestions for words closest to the word to look up when misspelled

-Export/Import private dictionary (the system has default dictionary data available to read from XML files)

 Paragraph translation API